vnbaaij/BlazorMapsCreator/README.md

 5. You will need to be able to compile with .NET 6 Preview 5 (at the moment).
 Please ensure this version is installed on your machine.
 If a newer version is released, follow the steps to upgrade in the announcement blog post.

 ### Set up your environment
 - For the app to work, you will need configure your azure maps.
-Under `BlazorMapoCreator\BlazorMapsCreator`, create a `appsettings.Development.json` file.
+Under `BlazorMapoCreator\BlazorMapsCreator` in your cloned version of this repo, create a `appsettings.Development.json` file.
 This will be automatically ignored by the `.gitignore` file, so you can safely store your authentication information in it. **Please be sure not to host any of your keys on your GitHub repository**.
 The app expects the configuration to be found under an `AzureMaps` entry, so your file should contain at least the following :

 ```
 {